certbot/certbot/certbot/docs/install.rst

 Most modern Linux distributions (basically any that use systemd) can install Certbot packaged as a snap.
-Support for the Certbot snap is currently in its beta phase and limited the x86_64 architecture, but it provides an easy way to ensure you have the latest version of Certbot with features like automated certificate renewal preconfigured.
+Support for the Certbot snap is currently in its beta phase and limited to the x86_64 architecture, but it provides an easy way to ensure you have the latest version of Certbot with features like automated certificate renewal preconfigured.

 You can find instructions for installing the Certbot snap at https://certbot.eff.org/instructions by selecting your server software and then choosing "snapd" in the "System" dropdown menu.
+(You should select "snapd" regardless of your operating system, as our instructions are the same across all systems.)

 .. _certbot-auto: